 - Counsellors Together UK member of the year 2020.

 Looking for inspiration as to why you should nominate yourself or another fantastic counsellor you know?
 Then please read below.
-You’ll find our submission guidelines and nomination form at the end of this page.
+You’ll find our submission form at the end of this page.

 The following 3 private practice awards are designed for self-nomination.
 If you are a colleague or client who wishes to nominate a private counselling business, please choose from one of the other many awards below.